microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## property: TestInfo.timeout
 - type: <[int]>

 Timeout in milliseconds for the currently running test.
 Zero means no timeout.
+Learn more about [various timeouts](./test-timeouts.md).

 Timeout is usually specified in the [configuration file](./test-configuration.md)

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');